-All of the topics below are things that I consider to be ‘odd’, or that are new for 2014.
 These are brief comments that are expanded upon in my notes, and in the REA AP Chemistry Crash Course book that I authored.
-Some of these concepts will be reflected in the ‘Exam From Hell’.

-Mass Spectrometry – See Worksheets 01c and 01n.
-Probably limited to the identification of isotopes of elements and their relative abundance (and not organic molecules and their identification), look out for the possibility of questions regarding diatomic molecules (Cl & Br are particularly popular examples.
+Mass Spectrometry – See AP worksheet 01c and 01n.
+Probably limited to the identification of isotopes of elements and their relative abundance (and not organic molecules and their identification as in AP worksheet 01o), look out for the possibility of questions regarding diatomic molecules (Cl & Br are particularly popular examples).
 All species detected in the mass spectrometer have a positive charge, and m/z is plotted on the y-axis.
 Since z (the charge) is usually +1, the m/z value is the mass of the species (p43-46 Crash Course).

 Capillary Action & Surface Tension – Both phenomena are related to the resolution of the various forces that are present.
 In the case of capillary action, adhesive forces act between the particles of the substance and the walls of the container, and cohesive forces are the IMF’s that act between the substance particles themselves.
 In the case of surface tension, the forces are all between the particles of the substance (p78 Crash Course).